Module dependencies in MoML files

 Overall, I don't think this is too bad.
 The worst case scenario is that someone downloads a module that is not really needed and has to restart Kepler in order to run the workflow.
 Most of the time, all of the modules in the current active configuration in fact will be required.
 In cases where that is not the case, inconvenience to the user can be avoided by workflow engineers indicating that certain dependencies are not in fact required.

-#9 Updated by David Welker about 10 years ago
+#9 Updated by David Welker over 10 years ago